 Tony was able to build passion and energy within the room, so that even introverts (of which I deem to be) were caught up in the fervour of the moment.
-The atmosphere in the room became electric.
+The atmosphere became electric.
 Imagine 3,000 people readily interacting with those around them and even hugging complete strangers.
 We were ‘high fiving’, punching the air and saying “YES”, not once but several times, until we believed we could do anything.

 The event reinforced what is important – putting ourselves and our needs first.
 Such a difficult thing to do when other pressures rear their heads.
 Planning to achieve a personal goal is so important to ensure our well-being of who we are, and how we see ourselves, remembering that we as individuals are people too.

 We need to pursue what we believe is possible, because if you think about it, anything is possible if we have the inclination and determination to make it happen.
 Whether in our personal lives or our career, we are what we plan to be.
 How we see ourselves can either build us up or tear us down, the choice is ours.

 As Tony said, “the purpose of a goal is to grow”.
 I am sure you would agree that without growth we stagnate and never reach the fulfilment we seek, such a shame as life really is for living.